Influenza (Flu) Fact Sheet

 Can the flu be treated?

-Yes.
-There are influenza antiviral drugs that can be used to treat flu illness.
-While NYSDOH recommends influenza vaccination as the first and most important step in preventing flu, antiviral drugs are a second line of defense against the flu.
+In certain circumstances, your doctor or health care provider might prescribe antiviral drugs to help reduce the severity and duration of your illness.
 Antiviral drugs are not sold over-the-counter and are different from antibiotics.
-You can only get them if you have a prescription from your doctor or health care provider.
-Your health care provider can help decide whether you should take an antiviral drug and, if so, which one you should take.
+You can get them only if you have a prescription from your doctor or health care provider.
+Your health care provider can help decide whether you should take an antiviral drug, and, if so, which one you should take.